kekfic/mytunefy/README.md

 ## Purpose

-Downloading music may be illegal in your country.
-Please support artists respecting copyrights.
+Downloading music is illegal.
+Please support artists, respect copyrights.
 This application is only for didactic purpose.